Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

 \subsubsection{Coexistence between high throughput technologies}

-The green table entries indicate interference arising between devices operating in high-throughput applications, such as Wi-Fi and unlicensed versions of LTE and NR-U. High throughput requirements automatically imply that systems occupy the spectrum as much as possible, making collisions unavoidable.
-To mitigate these collisions, a database coordination system might be applied in some of these frequency bands.
-We briefly discussed this concept in Section \ref{sec:unified_spectrum_coordination}, and we assume the absence of database coordination.
+The green table entries correspond to interference between devices designed for high-throughput applications, such as Wi-Fi and unlicensed variants of LTE and NR-U. Since high throughput inherently requires maximizing spectrum utilization, collisions are inevitable.
+One possible mitigation approach is the use of database-driven coordination systems in certain frequency bands.
+While this aspect has already been discussed in Section~\ref{sec:unified_spectrum_coordination}, the present section focuses on PHY/MAC-level coexistence mechanisms.

-The second method for spectrum sharing involves the identification of unoccupied frequency channels for operation, a process termed \ac{DCS}.
-This approach is utilized in unlicensed LTE, NR-U, and similarly in Wi-Fi.
-However, when it becomes necessary for multiple users to share a particular channel, alternative techniques must be employed.
+The first method of spectrum sharing relies on detecting and utilizing unoccupied frequency channels, a process known as \ac{DCS}.
+This approach is employed in unlicensed LTE, NR-U, and similarly in Wi-Fi.
+However, when multiple users must operate on the same channel, additional techniques are required.

-The common adopted approach to ensure coexistence in shared spectrum is based on very similar mechanisms called LBT in LTE and NR-U and CSMA/CA in Wi-Fi.
-Other technologies, employing time, frequency or power adjustments are exist, but not major and specific to cellular based technologies \cite{COEXISTENCECELLULARWIFI}.
+The most widely adopted method to enable coexistence in shared spectrum is channel contention, implemented through mechanisms such as LBT in LTE and NR-U, and CSMA/CA in Wi-Fi.
+Other techniques, involving adjustments in time, frequency, or power, also exist but are less prominent and are typically specific to cellular-based systems \cite{COEXISTENCECELLULARWIFI}.

-For inter-cell coexistence, Wi-Fi standards initially employed the \ac{DCF}, which combines CSMA/CA and an exponential backoff algorithm.
-The CSMA algorithm begins by sensing the channel to determine its occupancy.
-This sensing occurs over a period called the \ac{DIFS} and involves two approaches: \ac{CS}, which detects Wi-Fi preambles that can be decoded, and \ac{ED}, which identifies signals that are not decodable.
-Each approach has a specific detection threshold, while CS having a threshold approximately 20 dB lower than ED.
+For inter-cell coexistence, early Wi-Fi standards adopted the \ac{DCF}, which integrates CSMA/CA with an exponential backoff algorithm.
+In this scheme, the CSMA process begins by sensing the channel to determine whether it is occupied.
+The sensing is performed over a period known as the \ac{DIFS} and relies on two methods: \ac{CS}, which detects and decodes Wi-Fi preambles, and \ac{ED}, which identifies the presence of undecodable signals.
+Each method applies a distinct detection threshold, with CS typically operating at a sensitivity level about 20~dB lower than that of ED.